Over the trough?

 A newcomer to ABD that isn’t a Chinese company is Australian mining company OZ Minerals (www.ozminerals.com).
 Though James already holds big names such as BHP and Rio Tinto, OZ Minerals provides a different offering in that its focus is on mining copper.
 The manager says the company has a strong structural long-term growth story and that it is well-run with good resources.

 There have also been some notable sales from ABD since our last note.
 Nanosonics is an Australian-listed healthcare company which manufactures and distributes ultrasound probe disinfectors and other related technologies.
-James says it was first added to the portfolio in early 2021 but was sold in March 2022 in response to concerns over a change in the distribution agreement of its core product with partner General Electric, and on delays to the launch of its second product.
+It was first added to the portfolio in early 2021 but was sold in March 2022 in response to concerns over a change in the distribution agreement of its core product with partner General Electric, and on delays to the launch of its second product.
 Despite Australia doing well in recent months (which has in turn hurt the portfolio as it is underweight the country), growth stocks such as Nanosonics have had a hard time which also prompted the manager’s decision to sell.

 Other recent sales were Chinese shopping platform Meituan, which James says faced broader regulatory issues, and Raffles Medical Group, which the manager felt would face both a slowdown in Covid-related revenue streams as the pandemic eases and slower-than-expected execution on its China expansion.